From Star Trek: Theurgy Wiki

 After these myths came those of the grand heroes.
 Stories of children of the moon gods, of people made by the Father of Ice and born from the depths of the Stone Mother.
 Mostly fictional tales of great explorers and fair beings, some related to actual people and groups, as it was later discovered there was once a group of subterranean Ovri, though only their dead were found.
 It was thought that seismic events that were quite violent in the past drove them above ground, and those that remained below died from toxic gasses and cave-ins.
 There were some Ovri more resistant to freezing, but they did not adapt well to the warming planet and either integrated into society or died out.

 There were various other myths about exotic beasts and monsters but most, if not all, were false or talked about unknown things that happened in the world.
 But one myth remained important to the people, one they taught and did not speak of outside their society - the myth of the star stoppers.
 It was believed that in the Ovri's bronze age an asteroid was going to collide with the planet.
 It would have been sudden; records said that a blinding streak ripped across the sky as if a star was coming to touch their lands.
-As it was about to come down, it was destroyed in a burst of brilliant violet light.
-The explosion left very little derbies and it was written off as a myth for ages... until several accounts from different areas that had no way to contact each other retold similar accounts and mentioned a spot in the sky that had not been there before, that moved of its own free will and then left as suddenly as it had come.
+As it was about to come down, it was destroyed in a burst of brilliant green light.
+The explosion left very little debris and it was written off as a myth for ages... until several accounts from different areas that had no way to contact each other retold similar accounts.
+They mentioned a spot in the sky that had not been there before, that moved of its own free will and then left as suddenly as it had come.